dougeby/IntuneDocs/intune-user-help/use-managed-apps-on-your-device-android.md

 * You install an app from the Google Play store, and then sign in to the app with your work or school account.

 ## What can my company support manage in an app?
-Here are some examples of options that your company support can manage in an app, and that can affect your interactions with company data on your device:
+The following list describes what your company support can manage in an app.
+These settings affect how you view, access, and otherwise use work or school data on your device:

 -   Access to specific websites

--   Transfers of data between apps
+-   Ability to share and transfer data between apps

--   Saving files
+-   How and where you save files

--   Copy and paste operations
+-   Copy and paste functionality

 -   PIN access requirements

--   Your sign in, using company credentials
+-   Your signin, using company credentials

--   Ability to back up to the cloud
+-   Ability to back up data to the cloud

 -   Ability to take screenshots

 -   Data encryption requirements

-Some common apps that your IT department might manage are:

--   Intune Managed Browser

--   Microsoft Azure Information Protection Viewer

--   Microsoft Word, Excel, and PowerPoint

 Contact your company support for more information about the managed apps on your device.
 For contact information, check the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).